video-SALMONN S: Memory-Enhanced Streaming Audio-Visual LLM: video-SALMONN S Training and Test

-The overall structure of the TTT layer follows mainly the causal implementation in \citep{ttt-video}, and the overall workflow is shown in Figure \ref{fig:TTT-HF}.
-The TTT layer consists of a multi-layer perceptron (MLP) model with fast weight $\bm W$, and three learned projection matrices $\bm \theta_Q$, $\bm \theta_K$, and $\bm \theta_V$.
-The input to the TTT$_\text{HF}$ layer is a stream of mini-batches of consecutive tokens $\bm X_1,\bm X_2,\ldots\bm X_t,\ldots$.
-For each incoming mini-batch $\bm X_t$, the TTT$_\text{HF}$ layer does two things.
-Firstly, it updates its current fast weight $\bm W_{t-1}$ by minimising the following reconstruction loss
+The overall workflow is shown in Fig. \ref{fig:tttmem}.
+The TTT$_\text{MEM}$ layer consists of a multi-layer perceptron (MLP) model with fast weights $\mathbf{W}$.
+We divided the entire input sequence into fixed-size chunks $\mathbf{X}_1,\mathbf{X}_2,\ldots\mathbf{X}_t,\ldots$, treating them as minibatches and sending each of them in consecutive order to the TTT$_\text{MEM}$ layer.
+Each minibatch contains around 12-16 frames.
+TTT$_\text{MEM}$ adopts the multiview reconstruction loss and the long-span prediction loss: